maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

 ## Pointer-Passing Performance

-- If a struct is large enough, using pointer improves performance
+- If a Struct is large enough, using pointer improves performance
   - Time to pass a pointer to a function is always constant
   - The size of pointers is always the same for all data types
 - Passing values to a function takes longer depending on the size of the value